Bullying, Martial Arts, Your Child and You: Is It a Good Idea?

 Tai Chi teaches movements that essentially swipe away an attacker’s movements.
 It is very slow and controlled in practice, but it shows your child how to breathe and how to be in control of his her body in his/her space.
 The movements done in a full Tai Chi session seem more like a spiritual dance, but if you speed up these movements, you can see how they quickly become movements for deflecting blows.
 When practiced often, these movements become second nature, and instantly become how your child responds to a bully’s attack.
 Additionally, Tai Chi (and Krav Maga) increase your child’s ability to focus and self-regulate, things that can really help even an ADHD student do better in school.

 More importantly, Tai Chi can be done anywhere.
-You can put on soothing sounds or music and even practice the moves at home.
+You can put on soothing sounds or music and even practice the moves at home, read useful tips on the adl-usa.com/.
 Many Tai Chi classes are held out in the open in public parks because of the very soothing movements and controlled breathing involved.
 Some movements can be used anytime your child feels an overwhelming emotion coming on and needs to breathe and move through it.

 Teaching That Martial Art Is to Protect Oneself First and Foremost